 Padma Bridge collects Tk 1,500cr in tolls since opening

-Amirul said, "Toll collection is going on as expected on Padma Bridge."
+Amirul said, "The amount of toll collection on Padma Bridge is as expected."

 Approximately 56,01,232 vehicles used the Mawa entry point, while 56,89,863 vehicles crossed at the Jajira point.

-A record was set on April 9, when the bridge saw its highest single-day toll collection, amassing Tk 4.90 crore from 45,204 vehicles.
+A record was set on April 9, when the bridge saw its highest single-day toll collection of Tk 4.90 crore from 45,204 vehicles.

 On the first day, 51,316 vehicles crossed the bridge and Tk 2,09,31,550 was collected.